Using biomass sustainably

 We only source wooden biomass certified as sustainable by independent, third-party certification bodies, in line with Danish legislation.

 Denmark has the most ambitious biomass legislation in Europe, which we believe is absolutely essential for the continued use of biomass.
-The legislation includes biodiversity, ecosystem, and carbon stock protection, as well as high carbon emissions reductions.
+The legislation includes biodiversity, ecosystem, and carbon stock protection as well as high carbon emission reductions.

 Our biomass is sourced from sustainably managed production forests with ongoing reforestation, and we only source wood pellets and chips which come from residues and low-grade wood, most often from sawdust, regular thinning of forests, harvesting residues, or diseased trees.